Revealed preference with optimal transport: money pumps, bounded rationality, and preference recovery: Introduction

 \section{Introduction}

 It has often been argued that an agent's vulnerability to money pumps is a sign of bounded or limited rationality.
-This paper is devoted to the study of money pumps and how they can be used to measure an agent's adherence to rational principles.
+This paper is devoted to the study of money pumps, how they can be used to measure an agent's adherence to rational principles, and how they can, under certain assumptions, be leveraged to recover the true utility function of the consumer.
+Many of the results presented in this paper are proved by exploiting a novel connection between the theory of revealed preferences and the theory of optimal transport.

 We begin our discussion with a simple example.
 Suppose that there are two goods and a consumer purchases the bundle $\mbx^1 = ( 1,2 )$ when prices are $\mbp^1 = (1,2)$ and the bundle $\mbx^2 = (2,1)$ when the prices are $\mbp^2 = (2,1)$.
-This situation is depicted on the left side of Figure \ref{fig:datasets} below.
-Note that in period 1, the bundle $\mbx^2$ is cheaper than $\mbx^1$, while in period 2, $\mbx^1$ is cheaper than $\mbx^2$.
-An arbitrageur can use this purchasing behavior to turn the consumer into a money pump.
-In particular, the arbitrageur may sell the consumer $\mbx^1$ and purchase $\mbx^2$ in period 1, which nets the arbitrageur $\mbp^1 \cdot ( \mbx^1 - \mbx^2 ) = 1$.
-Then in period 2 the arbitrageur can sell the consumer $\mbx^2$ and purchase $\mbx^1$, netting the arbitrageur a further $\mbp^2 \cdot ( \mbx^2 - \mbx^1 ) = 1$.
+In period 1, the bundle $\mbx^2$ is cheaper than $\mbx^1$, while in period 2, $\mbx^1$ is cheaper than $\mbx^2$.
+An arbitrageur can use these facts to turn the consumer into a money pump by selling the consumer $\mbx^1$ and purchasing $\mbx^2$ in period 1, which nets the arbitrageur $\mbp^1 \cdot ( \mbx^1 - \mbx^2 ) = 1$ and, in period 2, selling the consumer $\mbx^2$ and purchasing $\mbx^1$, netting a further $\mbp^2 \cdot ( \mbx^2 - \mbx^1 ) = 1$.
 At the end of the day the consumer has been pumped for 2 dollars, while there is no net change to the arbitrageur's stock of goods 1 and 2.